-With no need for customization, you can print this template as-is and pop it under your child’s pillow in minutes.
+With no need for customization, you can print this template as-is and slip it under your child’s pillow in minutes.

 The curly border and handwritten font give this template a personalized edge -- even though it’s ready to print and go.

 Don’t let the stress of being the perfect Tooth Fairy get to you.
-Whether you write your own letter or use one of our templates, your child will be left with a heartwarming memory to look back on for years to come.
+Whether you write your own letter or use one of these Tooth Fairy letter templates, your child will be left with a heartwarming memory to look back on for years to come.

 Want to bring your Tooth Fairy experience to the next level?
-Forget coins under the pillow -- leave your child gifts they’ll love with a Tooth Fairy gift set from Hold The Magic.
+Forget coins under the pillow -- leave your child tiny magical gifts they’ll love with a Tooth Fairy gift set from Hold The Magic.
 Sweet dreams and happy wiggling!

 Download our 5 Letter Writing Tips From a Tooth Fairy